Program

 Lars Siim Madsen, Ellegaard Göttingen Minipigs

-Parallel programme in Hangar 4, Hangar 5 and 1st floor (max 50).
+Parallel programme in Hangar 4, Hangar 5, Merlin (1st floor) and Charlie (1st floor)

 09:00